syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 ## Enable and Disable Calculation

-To perform calculation in an Excel workbook, it is recommended to invoke **EnableSheetCalculations** method of __IWorksheet__.
+To perform calculation in an Excel workbook, it is recommended to invoke [EnableSheetCalculations](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_EnableSheetCalculations) method of [IWorksheet](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html).
 Enabling this method will initialize [CalcEngine](/file-formats/xlsio/working-with-formulas#calculation-engine) objects and retrieves calculated values of formulas in a worksheet.

 The following code sample illustrates on how to enable worksheet formula calculations.